beyondcodesandalgos/CODESOFT/Task2/README.md

 - User-friendly interface with button-based input.
 - Displays real-time calculations inside an entry field.

-Run the script using: python calculator.py
+Run the script using:  calculator.py
 - Use the buttons to input numbers and operations.
 - Press '=' to display the result.
 - Click 'CE' to reset the input field.